 Os Maias (The Maias) by Eça de Queirós

 Os Maias is a Portuguese classic that is a captivating novel of manners mixed with a love story.
 In the novel, Eça de Queirós intertwined two main plots that lead to a troubling revelation.
 One focuses on the relationship between Pedro da Maia and Maria Monforte, and the main one is about the love story between Carlos da Maia and Maria Eduarda.

 Jane Eyre by Charlotte Brontë

-Throughout the novel, Jane Eyre tells in the first-person episodes from her life since her childhood.
-The great catalyst of the novel’s main events is her employment as a governess at Thornfield Hall, when she falls in love with her employer, Edward Rochester.
+Throughout the novel, Jane Eyre narrates in the first person episodes from her life since her childhood.
+The great catalyst for the novel’s main events is her employment as a governess at Thornfield Hall, when she falls in love with her employer, Edward Rochester.
 Great observations are made regarding love, feminism, morality and social class.
 However, it features one of the most annoying characters ever included in a novel: John Rivers.

 The Picture of Dorian Gray by Oscar Wilde

 When Basil Hallward paints a portrait of Dorian Gray and praises his beauty, he has no idea what he is unleashing.
-Afraid of losing his beauty, Dorian Gray sells his soul to ensure his picture instead of himself ages and decays.
+Afraid of losing his beauty, Dorian Gray sells his soul to ensure that his picture instead of him ages and decays.
 Afterwards, he leads a libertine lifestyle leading to tragic events.
-This would be a perfect book if it wasn’t for the too long and boring passages describing Dorian’s study of perfumes, music and jewels during chapter eleven.
+This could have been a perfect book if it wasn’t for the too long and boring passages describing Dorian’s study of perfumes, music and jewels during chapter eleven.

 What are your favourite classics?
 Tell me in the comments!